 • Both cosigners and co-borrowers put their credit on the line for a primary borrower.
 Anything that happens with the loan, be it positive or negative, impacts the credit of both the primary borrower and the cosigner or co-buyer.
 Keep in mind that people with good credit typically take a bigger hit to their credit score as a result of a negative event.

 • If the primary borrower doesn't make a payment, the lender can come to the cosigner or co-borrower for any back payment(s).
-If the loan goes into default, they can even be subject to collection efforts by a lender.
+If the loan goes into default, it can even be subject to collection efforts by a lender.

 Key Differences between Cosigners and Co-Buyers